Man throwing a bean bag while playing on a cornhole set

 Contact Us Today

 We offer the safest and most effective method to get benzodiazepine out of your system.
-Plus, our Northern California facilities located in the Sacramento area provide a private and luxurious inpatient treatment environment that supports the recovery process for you or your loved one.
-Contact us today to learn more.
+Plus, our Northern California facilities located in the Sacramento area provide a private and luxurious inpatient and outpatient treatment environment that supports the recovery process for you or your loved one.
+Call us at (800) 205-6107 or contact us online to learn more.